-In the post IFRS 9 financial sector there is an opportunity to reduce flows to forbearance and heavy impairment penalties while remaining compliant with regulatory requirements by creating smarter, analytically driven collections strategies.
+In the post IFRS 9 (and CECL in the US) financial sector there is an opportunity to reduce flows to forbearance and heavy impairment penalties while remaining compliant with regulatory requirements by creating smarter, analytically driven collections strategies.

 We have extensive experience delivering collections strategies across both Unsecured and Secured portfolios, focusing on support in four core areas:

 Behavioural scorecards designed for customer management purposes are sub-optimal solutions for collections segmentation.
-Using bespoke collections scorecards such as self-cure and charge-off propensity models instead, can significantly improve segmentation.
+Instead, bespoke collections scorecards such as self-cure and charge-off propensity models can significantly improve segmentation.

 Our expertise in experiment design and the monitoring and analysis of results can be incorporated to optimise collections segmentation.